cs-sally/doogie_blog/_posts/2025-07-19-s01e26-frankly-mydear.md

 ---
 layout: post
-title: " s01e26_frankly_mydear"
+title: " s01e26-frankly-mydear-Idon't give a grand"
 ---

-# "Frankly, My Dea, I don't give a grand"
 ## Subtitle 1: In the hotel
 : Vinee and Doogie are coming into a hotel.

-Viniee expects his first night.
+1. Viniee expects his first night.

-How did you find this place?
+2. How did you find this place?

-Some travel magazine
+3. Some travel magazine

-This came in third on the list of 10 best spot FOR AN AFTERNOON DELIGHT.
+4. This came in third on the list of 10 best spot FOR AN AFTERNOON DELIGHT.

-May I help you
+5. May I help you

-I would like the room for the night please.
+6. I would like the room for the night please.

-Single or double ?
+7. Single or double ?

-double
+8. double

-Nothing too flash unless you've got something in a honey moon?
+9. Nothing too flash unless you've got something in a honey moon?

-The Bridal party will be arriving later.
+10. The Bridal party will be arriving later.

-How FESTIVE
+11. 1How FESTIVE

-IF HONEYMOON SUITE UNAVAILIBLE, I will take anything with a king size bed, and thick wall.
+12. IF HONEYMOON SUITE UNAVAILIBLE, I will take anything with a king size bed, and thick wall.

-I will see what's available.
+13. I will see what's available.

-I wonder what she'll be wearing
+14. I wonder what she'll be wearing.

-I AM CRAVIG LACE
+15. I am craving lace.

-You are gonna have to calm down, you are starting to sweat.
+16. You are gonna have to calm down, you are starting to sweat.

-I know, my THROAT is too tight, I can't even SWALLOW
+17. I know, my THROAT is too tight, I can't even SWALLOW

-I THINK This might be performing anxiety
+18. I THINK This might be performing anxiety

-I think you are putting pressure too much on yourself,
+19. I think you are putting pressure too much on yourself,

-maybe you'VE got unrealistic expectation
+20. Maybe you've got unrealistic expectation.

-NO, I don't .
+21. NO, I don't.
 I just WANT THIS TO BE THE most incredible fantastic night OF my entire life.

-////////////////////////////////
+/////////// intro music ////////////

+## Expressions
+* I don't give a grand: I don't give a damn, I don't care